Studying Thai in Thailand: Learn a Language and Live for a Year Abroad

 Schools in Bangkok include: The Knowledge, Pro Language, Walen, Language Express, AUA, and AAA.
 Some of these schools also have branches in other cities around Thailand, but as of yet there’s no clear leader in the market.
 There are hundreds of different schools throughout Thailand.

 Along with the recent increase in required study hours to obtain a visa, the Ministry of Education has also announced that foreigners who are studying Thai on an education visa will need to pass a test every four months in order to keep their education visa.
 The test will be given at the Ministry of Education’s office and will cover the topics on the syllabus that the school has submitted.
 Students will need to learn reading, writing, listening, and speaking in order to pass the tests.

 Visa Application Process

 It’s possible to apply for the study visa whether you’re already in Thailand or still living abroad.
 After you apply to a school and pay the study fee, the school will begin to process your paperwork and send it to the Ministry of Education in order to get your letter of approval.
-It usually takes about three weeks to get your letter of approval back after your paperwork is submitted.
+It usually takes about 5 weeks from your home country to get your letter of approval back after your paperwork is submitted.
 Once you get the letter, you can take it to a Thai embassy to apply for your education visa.